StevensND/ghidra-port-mods-guide/Switch Guides/Edizon/Resolution Cheat/Written Guide/readme.md

 ![imagen](https://i.imgur.com/AYRdRM3.png)

-However, if we can't do the cheat yet.
+However, **we can't do the cheat yet**.
 If we close the game the resolution will go back to `1024x576`.
 We need to do a Jumpback.

 Go back to Edizon SE and open the `Memory Editor` again.